KB9/personal-website/data/blog/jindosh-riddle-solver/content.md

 - Lady Winslow owns the Bird Pendant
 - Countess Contee owns the Snuff Tin

+While we've focused our approach on solving one version of the riddle, you can easily use this approach to solve any version.
+The only aspect of the riddle that changes is the item at a specific position.
+Therefore a flexible solver can be implemented by leaving the choice of the item up to the user.
+Our constraints will take care of the rest!

 ## Try it Out!

 I have implemented a [small demo](/demos/jindosh-riddle-solver) which